Intellectual Property

 Trade Secrets: this is a concept that is derived from competitive economic value due to its very secrecy.
 A trade secret is maintained as confidential by its rightful owner.
 A trade secret can alternatively be protected legally by a patent.
 Because patent applications become public, a trade secret is only kept so by the confines of confidentiality.

 Copyright: Works created in tangible format are protected by copyright.
-Examples of things that may be copywritten are videos, recordings, books, journal articles and computer software.
+Examples of things that may be copywritten are videos, recordings, books, journal articles, and computer software.
 Any person who has a copyright may license the right to that product to others as they deem fit.

 Patent: When someone obtains a patent for their invention, they are effectively eliminating the possibility that anyone else can legally recreate the product.
 Patents must be applied for and approved.
 Once approved, a patent is valid for 20 years.